Irish paper money

 Three further examples are known in GVF grade, with a few notes seen in grades lower than VF.

-There are no examples known of 05.11.91 KKK replacement notes in UNC grade.
+There are no examples known in UNC grade of Irish 50 pound KKK replacement notes dated 05.11.91.
 Three examples have been recorded in AU grade, and less than ten examples in EF grade.

-A few examples have been recorded in grades lower than VF.
+A few examples of KKK replacement Irish 50 pound notes have been recorded in grades lower than VF.

 References [Last retrieved 04.08.24]